Project Overview

 Project Area Map:

-A conceptual design for the Wade Park Avenue project was developed based on feedback from the Transportation Infrastructure Advisory Committee.
-This early design includes features such as roundabouts, mini-roundabouts, separated bike lanes, added greenery and street trees, and other improvements to make the corridor safer and more inviting for everyone.
+The conceptual design for Wade Park Avenue includes features such as roundabouts, mini-roundabouts, separated bike lanes, added greenery and street trees, and other improvements to make the street safer and more welcoming.

 Existing Conditions: The image below shows the existing conditions for the majority of Wade Park Avenue.
 This includes a single drive lane in each direction and on-street parking, which is time-restricted throughout most of the project area.

-Conceptual Design: The image below shows the current conceptual design for the majority of Wade Park Avenue.
+Design Concept: The image below shows the current design concept for the majority of Wade Park Avenue.
 This includes maintaining a single drive lane in each direction and introducing separated bike lanes.

 Engagement